Find information on some of the funding options available to support your next steps after leaving school.

 Welsh Government Learning Grant (Further Education)

-The Welsh Government Learning Grant FE is an income-assessed grant of up to £1,500 if studying full-time, or up to £750 if studying part-time.
-It provides funding to help with the costs of education for those aged 19 and over.
-Find out more about the Learning Grant on the Student Finance Wales website.
+This is an income-assessed grant of up to £1,500 if studying full-time or up to £750 if studying part-time.
+The grant aims to encourage more people to continue with their education.
+You can apply for this grant if you are aged 19 or over.
+Find out more about the Learning Grant on Student Finance Wales.

 Child Benefit when your child turns 16

-You can get Child Benefit if your child is under 16, and it can continue up to the age of 19 if they stay in approved education or training.
+You can get Child Benefit if you are responsible for bringing up a child who is under 16 or up to and including the age of 20 if they stay in approved education or training.
 You’ll need to inform the Child Benefit Office of this.
 Find out more about Child Benefit on Gov.uk.

 You may also like